Contents of Volumes Published to Date

 Michael Meyer, "Mary Leapor: The Female Body and the Body of her Texts"

-Irene Basey Beesemyer, "Crusoe the Isolato: Daniel Defoe Wrestles with Solidtude"
+Irene Basey Beesemyer, "Crusoe the Isolato: Daniel Defoe Wrestles with Solitude"

 Betty Rizzo, "The Devil in Tom Jones"